• AUDITED ACCOUNTS – 30 JUNE 2019

 Pursuant to the Securities and Investment Business Act, 2010 ("SIBA") and the Mutual Funds Regulations, 2010, all BVI private, professional and public funds ("Funds") and all BVI investment business licence holders ("Licensees") are required to appoint, and at all times have, an auditor for the purposes of auditing their financial statements, unless expressly exempted from this requirement.

-All Funds and Licensees are required to submit a copy of their audited financial statements to the Commission within six months of the end of each financial year.
-Funds and Licensees with a financial year ending on 31 December are therefore required to submit their audited financial statements for the 2015 financial year to the Commission on or before 30 June 2016.
+All Funds and Licensees are required to submit a copy of their audited financial statements to the Financial Services Commission (the "Commission") within six months of the end of each financial year.
+Funds and Licensees with a financial year ending on 31 December are therefore required to submit their audited financial statements for the 2018 financial year to the Commission on or before 30 June 2019.

-Funds and Licensees could be faced with administrative penalties and/or enforcement action if they fail to meet the deadline.
+Funds and Licensees are likely to be faced with administrative penalties and / or enforcement action if they fail to meet the deadline.

-Funds, Licensees, Approved Funds and Approved Managers must prepare financial statements for each financial year in accordance with one of the prescribed accounting standards1 or internationally recognised and generally accepted accounting standards equivalent to such prescribed accounting standards.
+Funds, Licensees, Approved Funds, Incubator Funds and Approved Managers must prepare financial statements for each financial year in accordance with one of the prescribed accounting standards or internationally recognised and generally accepted accounting standards equivalent to such prescribed accounting standards.

 Exemptions and Extensions

-All Approved Funds under the Securities and Investment Business (Incubator and Approved Funds) Regulations, 2015, and all Approved Managers under the Investment Business (Approved Managers) Regulations, 2012, are required to submit a copy of their financial statements to the Commission within six months of the end of each financial year.
-Approved Funds and Approved Managers with a financial year ending on 31 December are therefore required to submit their financial statements for the 2015 financial year to the Commission on or before 30 June 2016.
+All Approved and Incubator Funds under the Securities and Investment Business (Incubator and Approved Funds) Regulations, 2015, and all Approved Managers under the Investment Business (Approved Managers) Regulations, 2012 (as amended), are required to submit a copy of their financial statements to the Commission within six months of the end of each financial year.
+Approved Funds, Incubator Funds and Approved Managers with a financial year ending on 31 December are therefore required to submit their financial statements for the 2018 financial year to the Commission on or before 30 June 2019.

-In addition, all Approved Funds and Approved Managers are required to submit an annual return to the Commission, in the prescribed form, no later than 31 January each year.
-Please liaise with your usual Maples and Calder contact or one of the individuals listed above for further details on the annual return requirement.
+In addition, all Approved Funds and Approved Managers are required to submit an annual return to the Commission, in the prescribed form, no later than 31 January each year and an Incubator Fund is required to submit semi-annual reports to the Commission, in the prescribed form, no later than 31 January and 31 July each year.

 Other types of funds that are not registered or recognised under SIBA, for example closed-ended funds domiciled in the BVI, are not required to prepare or submit audited financial statements to the Commission.